Professional Services Staff Profiles

 Sean has been with DPAG since September 2014, and as part of the Facilities team, is responsible for undertaking critical building maintenance, repairs and installations, alongside designing and refurbishing laboratories to ensure Researchers' space requirements are met.
 Interview on Thursday 28 March 2019.

-Katie has been with DPAG since September 2014.
-As Personal Assistant to Professor Paul Riley, she provides key administrative support to his team of more than 20 Postdoctoral Research Scientists and Postgraduate Students.
+Katie was with DPAG from September 2014 - January 2020 as Personal Assistant to Professor Paul Riley.
+She provided key administrative support to his team of more than 20 Postdoctoral Research Scientists and Postgraduate Students.
 Prior to this, she spent a year at the Said Business School.
 Interview on Thursday 28 February 2019.

 Sophia has been with DPAG since April 2018, and as part of the HR team, is responsible for delivering a full range of HR services and support to staff.
 Prior to this, she spent 5 years in the Division of Cardiovascular Medicine, part of the Radcliffe Department of Medicine.
-Interview on Tuesday 29th January 2019.
+Interview on Tuesday 29th January 2019 (Sophia is now our HR Manager).